Journals LibraryNHS NIHR - National Institute for Health Research

 Where the study warrants it, authors are encouraged to identify implications for practice or local service delivery from the findings of their research.
 Research is most influential when authors clearly set out implications for decision makers in the context of the evidence.
 Research that makes clear what actions are needed is more likely to encourage uptake.

-If you wish to go beyond implications and make recommendations for policy or practice, make sure that you do so in a way that is fully supported and justified by the research evidence.
+If you wish to go beyond implications and make recommendations for policy or practice, make sure that you do so in a way that is supported and justified by the research evidence.

 Implications and recommendations must be supported and justified by the evidence.
 For example: